BlaBlaHuman/kotlin-comprehensions/comprehensions-proposal.md

 ```

 For simplicity, in this document we will try to rewrite the following code using different approaches.
 This code exploits monads, but this fact doesn't matter anyhow.
-We could operate on any collection or data type.
+We could operate on any collection or data type in a simillar way.

 ```Kotlin
 val io = printIntroductionText()